Online Library Research Tutorials

 Select a tutorial by clicking on the images below.
 Each tutorial will open in a new tab and will begin automatically.
 You can pause the tutorial using the seek bar at the bottom of the player.
 Audio and video transcripts are available in the notes section of the tutorials.
 More information for instructors can be found at the bottom of the page.

-This short overview of topic selection will walk you through how to choose a topic for a research assignment, how to expand your topic if you aren't finding enough information, and how to narrow your topic if you're finding too much information.
+This short overview of topic selection will walk you through how to choose a topic for a research assignment, and how to narrow or expand your topic based on the search results.

 This tutorial will show you how to identify the main concepts of your research and turn them into searchable keywords.

 This tutorial will show you the best way to get started in the databases and give you some tips on how to avoid frustration when searching.
 Unlike Google, the library databases do not provide the best results when an entire research question is entered into the search box.
 Because of this, it can often feel overwhelming when beginning your research.

 Identifying and locating scholarly articles can be intimidating, but it doesn’t have to be!
 This tutorial will go over tips to make identifying and finding articles more manageable and show you how to identify different types of scholarly research, what the different parts of a scholarly article are, and how to find these articles in the library databases.

 This module covers the different parts of a scholarly article and ways to read each part quickly and efficiently.
 Then, it shows a few ways to keep track of what you learn so you can use that information in your research assignment.